-The insular areas must play a key role if the ELDP is to be successful.
+The insular areas must play a key role for the continued success of the ELDP.
 The governments can tailor many aspects of the participant developmental process to their unique needs.
-For example, governments will identify projects that are important to the government that can also serve as a developmental assignment for participants.
+For example, governments may identify projects that are important to the government that can also serve as a developmental assignment for participants.
 Government mentors will provide insular-specific career guidance and advice.
 Participants will be required to bring government data, policies, and other public information to use in training sessions.